smunozsader/tb-yucatan-centro-consulta/DEVELOPMENT_SESSION_LOG.md

 *Session completed: October 14, 2025*
 *Next focus: User training and audit dashboard development* *Status: PRODUCTION READY with full compliance enforcement*

+---

+## Session Date: October 28, 2025 - Manual Restoration, Asset Audit, Rebuild/Deploy, and Git Backup
+---

+## 🚀 Session Overview
+**Primary Objectives:**
+1. Restore and update all public-facing HTML files (repositorio-aphis.html, repositorio-ceso.html, etc.)
+2. Validate and restore all static assets (styles.css, favicon, gobmx-font-fallback.css) in public/ and dist/
+3. Resolve 404 errors for font fallback and other assets
+4. Rebuild and redeploy to Firebase Hosting
+5. Record all changes in Git and push to remote for backup

+**Session Status:** ✅ **COMPLETED** - All files restored, deployed, and backed up

+---

+## 🛠️ Major Accomplishments

+### 1. Manual Restoration of HTML Files
+- Updated `repositorio-aphis.html` and `repositorio-ceso.html` in both public/ and dist/ with full working code
+- Replaced placeholder files with complete, compliant content

+### 2. Asset Audit and Validation
+- Verified presence of all required static assets (CSS, favicon, font fallback) in public/ and dist/
+- Restored missing `gobmx-font-fallback.css` to resolve 404 errors

+### 3. Rebuild and Redeploy
+- Ran full build and deploy to Firebase Hosting
+- Confirmed all navigation links and assets are present and working

+### 4. Git Workflow and Backup
+- Staged all changes with `git add dist public`
+- Committed with descriptive message
+- Pushed to remote repository for cloud backup
+- Explained git add/commit/push workflow for user education

+---

+## ✅ Results and Verification
+- All public-facing pages now load correctly with full content
+- No 404 errors for static assets
+- Site is fully functional and compliant
+- All changes are safely backed up to the cloud

+---

+*Session completed: October 28, 2025*
+*Next focus: Continue feature development and maintain compliance/backup*